trvrfrd/trvrgur/README.md

   good validations for username/email (regex :( )
   image size/type validations
   fix validation error message for user password_digest
-    -also "login unsuccessful" displays twice after two failed attempts
   hash image filenames/urls (or change default)?
   proper nested routing of images/albums/comments?/general routing design
   add new images on album edit page?
   actually finish comments (edit/update)
   prevent duplicate replies when clicking really fast?
-  allow user only one vote (but they can retract it) (currently one of each) make sure database performance/number of queries is not awful
+  allow user only one vote (but they can retract it) (currently one of each)
+  make sure database performance/number of queries is not awful
   sort comments by upvotes?
+  favorite albums